 Ordinary Time: February 19th

-Tuesday of the Sixth Week of Ordinary Time
+Saturday of the Sixth Week in Ordinary Time

 Other Commemorations: St. Conrad of Piacenza (RM), St. Barbatus (RM)

-Historically today is the feast of St. Conrad of Piacenza, a friar and hermit celebrated for piety and miraculous cures at Noto in Sicily and St. Gabinus, brother of Pope St. Caius, father of St. Susanna, who was ordained in his old age.
+Today The Roman Martyrology commemorates St. Conrad of Piacenza, a Franciscan tertiary hermit celebrated for piety and miraculous cures at Noto in Sicily and St. Barbatus, Bishop of Benevento, who converted the Lombards.

 St. Conrad of Piacenza

 St. Conrad was a Franciscan tertiary and hermit.
 He was a noble, born at Piacenza, Italy.
 While hunting, Conrad made a fire that quickly engulfed a neighboring cornfield.
 A poor man was arrested as an arsonist and condemned to death, but Conrad stepped forward to admit his guilt in the matter.
 As a result, he had to sell his possessions to pay for the damages.
 Conrad and his wife decided to enter the religious life.
 She became a Poor Clare, and he entered the Franciscan Third Order as a hermit.
 Conrad went to Noto, on Sicily, where he lived the next three decades at St. Martin's Hospital and in a hermitage built by a wealthy friend.
 During his last years, he lived and prayed in the grotto of Pizzone outside of Noto.
 His cult was approved by Pope Paul III.

 —Excerpted from Our Sunday Visitor's Encyclopedia of Saints

 St. Barbatus was born in the territory of Benevento in Italy, toward the end of the pontificate of St. Gregory the Great, in the beginning of the seventh century.
 His parents gave him a Christian education, and Barbatus in his youth laid the foundation of that eminent sanctity which recommends him to our veneration.